SAP-samples/cloud-cap-samples-java/README.md

 # Get Support

 Check out the documentation at [https://cap.cloud.sap](https://cap.cloud.sap).
-In case you a question, find a bug, or otherwise need support, please use our [community](https://answers.sap.com/tags/9f13aee1-834c-4105-8e43-ee442775e5ce).
+In case you have a question, find a bug, or otherwise need support, please use our [community](https://answers.sap.com/tags/9f13aee1-834c-4105-8e43-ee442775e5ce).

 # License